×

 What is agile?

 Agile when I say refers to Manifesto for Agile Software Development that was defined by 17 developers in February of 2001 and consists of 4 values and 12 principles.
-Many claim the Agile way of working was in existence before 2001 and I believe that’s true because Scrum was introduced through the HBR paper “New New Product Development Game” in 1986.
+Many claim the Agile way of working was in existence before 2001 and I believe that’s true because Scrum was introduced through the HBR paper “New Product Development Game” in 1986.
 I admit my ignorance of anything beyond that so I will stop at that.
 Now, however, we see many versions of agile like agile way of working, enterprise agile business agility, and so on.

 What is Waterfall?